oriches/Simple.Wpf.Themes/README.md

 For more information about the releases see [Release Info] (https://github.com/oriches/Simple.Wpf.Themes/wiki/Release-Info).

-Currently we support the following .Net versions:

-Supported versions:

-	.NET framework 4.0 and higher,

 This library is available as a nuget [package] (https://www.nuget.org/packages/Simple.Wpf.Themes/).

 You can skip the intro and go straight to the [Getting Started] (https://github.com/oriches/Simple.Wpf.Themes/wiki/Getting-Started) guide